Texas Teacher Certification

 Please contact the graduate advisor to learn more about program deadlines.

 Students enrolled in this certification plan are not eligible for federal student loans.
-They are eligible for a state funded loan through the Texas Higher Education Coordinating Board called the College Access Loan.
-For more information, contact the ASU Office of Financial Aid.
+They are eligible for a state funded loan through the Texas Higher Education Coordinating Board called the College Access Loan and Private Alternative Educational Loans.
+For more information, contact the ASU Financial Aid Office.